flycheck/flycheck/doc/contributor/maintaining.rst

 * Don't review for technical details.
 It's the idea and direction that counts.

 If you would like to see the pull request in Flycheck leave a ``LGTM`` comment.
-The LGTM.co service will look for these comments and unlock the pull request once enough maintainers approved it.
-The exact rules are in the :file:`.lgtm` file, the list of maintainers is in the :file:`MAINTAINERS` file.

 As a contributor
 ~~~~~~~~~~~~~~~~